-Your child has no way of knowing that an exhaust pipe, a small iron or any other hot surface can hurt and burn, or that hot water can burn in the same way fires can.
+Your child has no way of knowing that an exhaust pipe, an iron or any other hot surface can hurt and burn, or that hot water can burn in the same way fires can.

 Supervision is the only reliable way to prevent accidents with things that burn.